This story started here.

 I nodded.
 I was there to receive instructions, after all, not to write my own.

 “Check with me around dinner time.
 I may or may not be available.”

 She squeezed my forearm and turned to go.
 I was tempted to say something, but I didn’t.

-“Needless to say,” she said over her shoulder as she waited at the corner of Main Street for a car to pass, “I know what I’m doing.”
+“Needless to say,” she said over her shoulder as she waited at the corner for a car to pass, “I know what I’m doing.”

 I watched her cross the street, then I turned and walked down Main Street, mostly so I wouldn’t be standing there at the corner if she turned around to check on me.

 I strolled slowly, though.
 I wouldn’t have minded talking to someone at that moment, but nobody appropriate came to mind, and in any case what I was thinking was not to be shared.

 Well, it was time for me to get to work and carry out my assignment.
 It was at that moment, as I quickened my pace, that I realized I was walking in the wrong direction.